Summarize The Relationship Between Proteins And Genes

 The Central Dogma: DNA to RNA to Protein

-At the heart of the relationship between genes and proteins lies the central dogma of molecular biology, a concept first proposed by Francis Crick in 1958.
-This dogma outlines the flow of genetic information within a biological system:
+The relationship between genes and proteins is elegantly summarized by the central dogma of molecular biology, a concept first articulated by Francis Crick in 1958.
+It describes the flow of genetic information within a biological system.
+The central dogma can be simplified as:

 -